curityio/mcp-authorization-secured-api/clients/mcp-inspector/README.md

 ## Dynamic Client Creation

-The MCP inspector sends the following DCR request details, with an empty scope value.\
+The MCP inspector sends the following DCR request details.\
-Note that the MCP authorization specification does not define how clients get the initial scope.\
+It uses the scope from discovery responses.

 ```json
 {